Developer Guide

 - Should work in computer with

-processor. - User data should be in human editable file and stored locally.
+32-bitor64-bitprocessor. - User data should be in human editable file and stored locally.

 - Should run on user computer with double-click - no installer or additional libraries required.